MicrosoftDocs/azure-media-services/media-services/latest/tracks-concept.md

     WEBVTT
     Language: en-us
     ```
-1. Upload the video to Media Services
+1. Upload the video to Media Services.
 1. Create a transform and job to encode the video.
 1. Upload the additional text tracks.
-1. Edit (or update) the .ism file to tell the player which text tracks to use as well as their labeling and visibility by:
-    1. Manually editing it in the portal, or
-    1. Using the Tracks API to update the manifest programmatically.

 ### Using text tracks with live transcription